bumbu/bumbu.github.io/_posts/2018-07-23-automating-todoist-tasks.md

 ---
-title: "Automating Todoist tasks to change a task when another one is completed"
+title: "Automating Todoist to change a task when another one is completed"
 date: 2018-07-23 10:00:00 +0000
 layout: post
 permalink: /automating-todoist-tasks